Queen's Golden Jubilee Medal

 When Her Majesty celebrated her Golden Jubilee, she expressed that it be an occasion to honour those who had contributed to their communities through public service and voluntary endeavour.

 The Queen Elizabeth II Golden Jubilee Citizenship Medal recognizes outstanding citizenship, leadership, community service and volunteerism.
 Eight young Albertans receive the medal each year.
 Recipients are selected from among the Alberta high school students who receive the Premier's Citizenship Award that year.

 Every Alberta high school may nominate one student each year to receive the Premier's Award.
 Medal recipients are chosen by a selection committee of Albertans who are themselves outstanding citizens, volunteers and community members.

-The award includes a letter of congratulations from the Minister of Culture and Tourism, a cheque of $5,000 and an engraved letter of commendation presented by the Lieutenant Governor.
+The award includes a letter of congratulations from the Minister of Culture and Tourism, a cheque of $5,000 and an letter of commendation presented by the Lieutenant Governor.

 The award program is operated in partnership between Alberta Culture and Tourism and Innovation and Advanced Education.

 Visit Premier's Citizenship Award for nomination information.
 Deadline to apply is June 1, of every year.

 To find out more on the Queen's Golden Jubilee award visit the award page.